PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ## Looking ahead

 Once you have setup passwordless logins, you can run commands on a cluster without formally connecting.
-The command below will create an empty file in your `/home` directory on Della:
+For example, the command below will create an empty file in your `/home` directory on Della:

 ```
 # on your laptop